mandiant/capa/README.md

 By default, capa uses case-sensitive matching and assumes leading and trailing wildcards.
 To perform case-insensitive matching append an `i`.
 To anchor the regex at the start or end of a string, use `^` and/or `$`.

+To add context to a string use the two-line syntax, using  the `description` tag: `description: DESCRIPTION STRING`.
-Strings can include a description, but the inline syntax is not supported.
+The inline syntax is not supported.
+Check the [description section](#description) for more details.

 Examples: